sayanarijit/activity.sh/README.md

 # activity.sh

-This is a powerfull (customizable) script for system admins to be prepared for upcoming bulk server activities.

-Features:
+## What is it for
+This script is for Linux/UNIX system admins to quickly and efficiently scan large list of hosts in the environment, run different pre-built checks on them, execute command through ssh and generate report of the findings.

+## Features
 * Basic functions: ping check, ssh check, console check, configuration check, execute command, login check (local user), health check (cpu, uptime, active sessions, local volumes), mount check (read only fs), port scan, report generation.
 * Interactive and very easy to use.